Landlord rights over tenant's belongings: the position in 2026

 What this means for tenants

 Tenants should be aware that their possessions are protected under both existing laws and the RRA 2025.
-At Landlord rights over tenant's belongings, if a landlord improperly attempts to retain or interfere with tenant's belongings.
-Tenants may be entitled to seek legal action through civil court proceedings.
+If a landlord improperly attempts to retain or interfere with a tenant's belongings, the tenant may be entitled to seek legal action through civil court proceedings.
 It's advisable to document any instances of interference thoroughly and consult local housing advice services like Shelter for guidance on how to proceed.

 Tenants also have the right to inspect their property for issues such as mould, dampness, or structural damage without fear of retaliation from landlords who may seize possessions in response.
 Tenants should familiarise themselves with their tenancy agreements and local council regulations regarding property conditions.